REPTILE / new pets

 - Snakes, lizards, tortoises and other reptiles are ectothermic, which means they get their heat from outside their bodies.

 - Your reptile’s terrarium should have a warmer end and a cooler end, so your pet can travel back and forth between the two as necessary.
 For the warm side, place a heat lamp, ceramic heat emitter or night-specific heat bulb over an elevated spot, like a nice, flat rock.
 This will be your scaly pal’s basking spot.

 - The exact temperature and humidity of the habitat depends on where your reptile originally came from.
 Invest in two thermometers, one for each end of the habitat, to monitor the climate and a hygrometer to monitor the moisture in the air.

 Some reptile species are diurnal (active during the day) while other species are nocturnal (active at night).
 Either way, reptiles need a 12-hour light-and-dark cycle that mimics day and night.
 Otherwise, they get disoriented — wouldn’t you?

 The floor of a reptile habitat should be layered with either reptile carpet or a bedding material that’s good for burrowing.
-Reptile bedding comes in lots of varieties, including calcium sand, coconut fiber and aspen.
-Ask a PetSmart associate which choice is best for your species of reptile.Shop reptile bedding
+Reptile bedding comes in lots of varieties, including coconut fiber, aspen/cypress, peat and sphagnum moss or bark.
+Follow the recommendations on the package or ask a PetSmart associate which choice is best for your species of reptile.Shop reptile bedding

 Furnish the habitat with a shallow water dish and a sturdy basking rock or log.
 Most reptiles appreciate a hut or other area for privacy.
 Climbing species will enjoy lots of live or artificial branches to play in.Shop terrarium décor